fkj/word-counter/README.md

 ## Testing
 The program has a test suite using HSpec and QuickCheck.
-The test suite can be run using Cabal:
+You can run the test suite using Cabal:
 ```sh
 cabal test --test-show-details=direct
 ```

 ## Assumptions
-The program makes a few assumptions to simplify its design:
+The program makes some assumptions to simplify its design:
 - Files are validly Unicode-encoded
 - Files are small enough to fit in memory
 - Words can consist of anything, even non-letter forms such as symbols and punctuation